abhisinghnz/dba-nisoft-new-schema-creation/README.md

 ---

-## 📦 Please use the dumpfile under dumpfile folder
+## 📦 Please use the dump under dumpfile folder to import
 - imp commnd to user

 `impdp sc_export/pasword PARFILE=imp.par` (place the par file into the export/import folder)